rhrnald/swpp202001-team7/README.md

     * Also, there are several passes from TA's repository.
   * Test(`src/test`)
     * It contains codes for testing (unit tests(googletest + shell) and case tests).
-    * It will be used to make the vanilla compiler to compare with.
+    * It will be used to make the vanilla compiler to compare with (default).
+    * Case tests are done concurrently.

 To execute a c code, we need to turn it into a machine friendly language.
 It can be done with gcc compiler easily, but it's too easy that it's hard to expect good performance.